 An ambitious young chef, Patrick procured nine years of experience working for a variety of family-owned restaurants in Northern Italy before graduating from culinary school in 2008.
 Soon after, he moved to the United States to refine his culinary skills through a number of pastry and sous chef positions.
 Between nine years spent in Florida and Georgia, Patrick cut his chops at a mix of fine dining and full-service Italian restaurants as well as a high-end catering company.

 In 2017, attracted to the abundance that the Southern California region offered—with year-round access to produce and sustainable seafood—Patrick moved to San Diego.
 He spent the next 15 months working with Urban Kitchen Group’s California-Italian staple, CUCINA entoteca in Del Mar, before ascending to the position of head line cook at North Park’s neighborhood institution, The Smoking Goat.

-At the heart of Cesarina’s culinary program, an open-air ‘pastificio’ (pasta factory) will be visible for all to see while churning out fresh handmade pasta daily for Chef Patrick’s weekly changing menu and seasonal creations.
-Drawing upon traditions of rustic Italian cooking, the restaurant will be an advocate for locally grown produce and sustainable farming practices.
+At the heart of Cesarina’s culinary program, an open-air ‘pastificio’ (pasta factory) is visible for all to see while churning out fresh handmade pasta daily for Chef Patrick’s weekly changing menu and seasonal creations.
+Drawing upon traditions of rustic Italian cooking, the restaurant is an advocate for locally grown produce and sustainable farming practices.
 Furthermore, through conscious efforts to eliminate waste and a commitment to zero plastic, Cesarina will serve quality-driven meals while ardently supporting our regional ecosystem.